Last updated on August 19, 2026

 This Izzet commander pairing clearly want to play in some sort of halfway build between being spellslinger and superfriends, as each of their ultimate abilities let you copy any instants and sorceries or activated abilities (which includes loyalty abilities).

 Evie Frye and Jacob Frye combine with freerunning cards for some nifty play.
-You do a cheap loot and free saboteur attacker thanks to Evie.
+You get a cheap loot and free saboteur attacker thanks to Evie.
 Then Jacob takes any assassins you discarded (or put in your graveyard another way) and gets you that card.
-Good card selection and a built in way to get unblocked creatures on inexpensive cards is a solid path to take.
+Good card selection and a built-in way to get unblocked creatures on inexpensive cards is a solid path to take.

 I suppose the actual play for Ukkima would be to protect it from targeted removal with Ghostly Flicker-type effects, but I personally hate a strategy that relies on my opponents interacting with my board.

-The Doctor Who decks gave us two pairs of partnered commanders; Amy Pond and Rory Williams head up the suspend-themed deck.
-Together, this duo works as a Jeskai commander that can hit the ground running by casting (suspending, really) Rory Williams early and then using Amy Pond to remove its time counters.
+Amy Pond and Rory Williams head up the suspend-themed Doctor Who deck.
+Together, this duo works as a Jeskai commander that can hit the ground running by casting (suspending, really) Rory early and then using Amy to remove its time counters.

 #8.
 Pir, Imaginative Rascal + Toothy, Imaginary Friend